 Experiences of 2020

-Over the coming weeks, we will be sharing blog posts from women across many walks of life in Scotland.
-We hope to give a platform to voice how the Coronavirus pandemic is affecting you; your family, relationships, work, education, home life, mental health, wellbeing, and many more aspects of life.
+Since the beginning of Spring 2020, we have been using this space to share regular blog posts from women across many walks of life in Scotland.
+We hope to give a platform to voice how the events of this year are affecting you; your family, relationships, work, education, home life, mental health, wellbeing, and many more aspects of life.

-The stories shared will allow us to give evidence to decision makers at all levels, ensuring women's experiences are focussed on throughout the Coronavirus response.
+The stories shared allow us to give evidence to decision makers at all levels, ensuring women's experiences are focussed on throughout the Coronavirus response and into the 'new normal'.
 We hope they'll also provide a form of support and solidarity to others in similar situations, or educate our wider audience about their role or position.

 Click below to select individual stories, or scroll down to read them all!